 Fauquier County is renowned for its rural landscapes and natural beauty.
 We invite you to visit our farm, pick some apples, and enjoy the mountain scenery.

-Our orchard was planted in spring of 2010 and will not be fully productive for several years.
-Our farm will be open in autumn of 2012 on an invitation basis only.
+Our orchard will be open in autumn of 2013 on an invitation basis only.

 Apple Manor Orchard